 You may be best treated with this approach if :

 We understand that being told you may need ‘jaw surgery’ can be a daunting prospect.
 It is not a diagnosis made lightly by your orthodontist, but one made after considering the long term health of your teeth and the stability of your treatment outcome.

 If orthognathic surgery is being considered as a treatment option, planning your treatment will also involve a consultation with a trusted Oral and Maxillofacial Surgeon.
-At this appointment your surgeon will carefully assess you and go through the procedure, in detail including what to expect, your hospital stay, your recovery and the appropriate level of insurance cover.
+At this appointment, your surgeon will carefully assess you and go through the procedure, in detail including what to expect, your hospital stay, your recovery and the appropriate level of insurance cover.

 As a general rule, most of our patients return to school or work in under 2 weeks.
-For your convenience, your surgeon often perform any necessary removal of wisdom teeth at the same time as your surgery.
+For your convenience, your surgeon often performs any necessary removal of wisdom teeth at the same time as your surgery.